Nexmo/nexmo-developer/_tutorials/client-sdk-ios-in-app-messaging.md

 }];
 ```

->**NOTE:** `"conversation name"` should be *unique* with regards to the scope of your application_id.
+Note that `"conversation name"` should be *unique* with regards to the scope of your `application_id`.
 At the end of this Async request, the completion block is invoked with an `NXMConversation` object if the conversation was created, or an error object if something went wrong.

-The conversation identifier is needed to query this conversation at a later time:
+The conversation identifier, is needed to query this conversation at a later time:

 ```objective-c
 NSString* conv_id = conversation.conversationId;